drewgrif/bookworm-scripts/README.md

 # bookworm-scripts
+Assuming you have already installed a minimal Debian 12 install.
-The series of shell scripts are intended to build a pretty clean Debian 12.
+The series of shell scripts are intended to facilitate installing popular window managers.

 Within the installer.sh file, you can choose to install the following window managers:
 * bspwm